Tag: museums

 • Opening a 2012 Time Capsule

+I recently did something that should require protective gear and a signed liability waiver: I opened a writing folder not accessed since September 2012.
+It did not creak audibly, but it should have.
 This was not just a folder, but a sealed intellectual time capsule, assembled at an age when I believed adjectives improved in proportion to how many of them I stacked, when present tense felt inherently more profound than past, and when every museum visit threatened to become a metaphysical episode.

+The excavation was prompted by my current state of waiting to hear about my first attempt at a PhD application.
+There are only so many times you can refresh an email inbox before turning to archaeological self-harm, so I went digging.
 My immediate fear upon cracking the seal was not that the writing would be bad.
 It was worse.
 That it would be recognizably mine.
 That after fourteen years, professional detours, and a supposed maturation of voice, I would discover I had not evolved at all: same tonal fingerprints.
 Same instinct toward poetic, slightly over-layered reflection.
 Earnestness in similar density to a neutron star.
 Same desire to make a glass museum floor carry the symbolic weight of Western civilization.

 I worried it might even be more daring than anything I would currently risk publishing in a blog, let alone attaching to an application packet destined for the Gates Cambridge Foundation, whose reviewers, I assume, prefer their ambition tempered and their metaphors well behaved.
+And yet, there is something disarming about the younger voice.
+It is less cautious.
+Less aware of genre boundaries.
+It stands in a museum and immediately attempts to converse with Shakespeare, Ovid, stratigraphy, and cultural memory all at once, without asking permission.

 Which brings me to the entry itself, preserved exactly as it was written, like a ceramic vessel unearthed intact from beneath several layers of academic self-editing: